Outstanding women celebrated at Young Woman Engineer of the Year Awards

 Women’s Engineering Society (WES) Prize

-Eneni Bambara-Abban (29) is a Robotics Engineer and the founder of two organisations, the Techover Foundation and Anime and Chill.
-The Techover Foundation is an international NGO that focuses on encouraging, educating and supporting individuals from underserved communities into technology.
-Anime and Chill is a safe and inclusive community of people interested in anime and/or gaming to come together and network irrespective of gender, sexual orientation or race.
+Robotics Engineer and the founder of two organisations, the Techover Foundation and Anime and Chill.
+The Techover Foundation is an international NGO that focuses on encouraging, educating, and supporting individuals from underserved communities into technology.
+Anime and Chill is a safe and inclusive community of people interested in anime and/or gaming to come together and network irrespective of gender, sexual orientation, or race.

 On winning, Ama said: “Wow!
 I feel truly honoured to be named the IET’s 2022 Young Woman Engineer of the Year, joining a line-up of incredible women who have come before me.
 As someone who has a passion for all things STEM, it’s amazing to have my work in medicine and healthcare recognised by leaders from across the industry.